 - 1. Insert the processor into the processor socket.
-Ensure the processor is properly seated.

-- 2. Press the release lever down and then move it inward to secure it with the retention hook.

-- 3. Install the heat sink.

-- 4. Install the drive cage.
+Ensure the processor is properly seated. - 2.
+Gently lower the processor cover. - 3.
+Press the release lever down and then move it inward to secure it with the retention hook. - 4.
+Install the heat sink. - 5.
+Install the cover. - 6.
+Follow the procedures in After Working Inside Your Computer.

-- 5. Install the front bezel.

-- 6. Install the cover.

-- 7. Follow the procedures in After Working Inside Your Computer.